-2015-2016 TEXAS COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM
+2019-2020 TEXAS COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM

-The Alamo Area Regional Review Committee (RRC) Guidebook has been prepared in accordance with the 2015 TxCDBG Action Plan and the 2015-2016 Regional Review Committee Scoring and Training Guidelines for the Community Development Fund.
+The Alamo Area Regional Review Committee (RRC) Guidebook has been prepared in accordance with the Texas Department of Agriculture 2019-2020 Regional Review Committee (RRC) Charter including Training and Scoring Guidelines for the Texas Community Development Block Grant Program.
 The Guidebook provides eligible applicants from the Alamo Area Council of Governments (AACOG) region with the application guidelines necessary to be scored under the Alamo Area RRC scoring criteria.

-Any questions regarding the RRC or the Guidebook should be directed in writing after the Alamo Area RRC Guidebook has been published in the website of the Texas Department of Agriculture (TDA) to:
+Any questions regarding the RRC or the Guidebook should be directed in writing after the Alamo Area RRC Guidebook has been published on the website of the Texas Department of Agriculture (TDA) to: